ethereumclassic/ethereumclassic.github.io/content/why-classic/code-is-law/index.en.md

 - _The_ value that Smart Contract Platforms introduce is _Code is Law_; the ability to _Build Unstoppable Applications_.
 - If positively engaged with, _Code is Law_ will be hugely beneficial; those who attempt to stifle its adoption will be left behind.
 - Change is likely to disrupt powerful institutions, who may fight against technology that threatens their position.
-- Only blockchains committed to _Code is Law_, are suitable to take on this challenge; others will become captured.
+- Only blockchains committed to _Code is Law_ are suitable to take on this challenge; others will become captured.
-- Today, most blockchains projects, including Ethereum™, are not committed to _Code is Law_, undermining their value proposition.
+- Today, most blockchain projects, including Ethereum™, are not committed to _Code is Law_, undermining their value proposition.

 ## Introduction